 Your book cover should make a promise and your story should deliver on that promise.

-*Which is your favourite?
+Look at the images above.
+Which is your favourite?
 You can see which one I went for below.

 First Impressions Count

-As I mentioned in a previous blog I selected Books Covered, Stuart Bache’s design studio to make my cover.
+As I mentioned in a previous blog, I selected Books Covered, Stuart Bache’s design studio, to make my cover.
 This was my most expensive purchase based on the concept that first impressions count.
 I’ll do a cost blog in about three months.

 Now, picking a design was a nightmare and I still don’t know if I got it right.
 The designer sent me three designs based on my initial brief.
-One immediately jumped out as gorgeous, but I needed more feedback that just gut instinct.
+One immediately jumped out as gorgeous, but I needed more feedback than just gut instinct.
 So it was back to the village, and I offered the three choices to various reader and writing groups.
 They largely agreed with me but I remained concerned that the cover did not properly suggest SF or adventure.

 I asked the design team to show me three covers that focused on this aspect.
 Again they sent me three gorgeous covers and I had an immediate favourite.
 Again, I took it to the village and they mostly agreed with me.
 This time though, my preferred option was also drawing some negative comments.
 That was a little concerning, so instead I went back to the village and asked if they preferred the first best option or the second best option.